 3. Find members at your place of worship, at work and in your neighborhood

 If you belong to one, I think a church might be your best bet for finding recruits.
 The destruction of the environment is a moral issue that affects the poor and marginalized most.
-We send our waste to developing countries, offshore our pollution by having most of our useless junk manufactured in and shipped from Asia and, when we do build polluting factories here in the US, we locate them smack dab in the middle of poorer communities of people of color.
+If you belong to one, I think a church might be your best bet for finding recruits.
+The destruction of the environment is a moral issue that affects the poor and marginalized most.
+We send our waste to developing countries and call that “recycling,” offshore our pollution by having most of our widgets manufactured in and shipped from Asia and, back home in the US, place polluting plants smack dab in neighborhoods where the majority of the residents are low-income or people of color.

 Our common home is being pillaged, laid waste and harmed with impunity.
 Cowardice in defending it is a grave sin.” — Pope Francis, Santa Cruz, Bolivia, July 9, 2015

 4. Spread the word